krispenney/markdown-extended/README.md

 # Extended Markdown
-Extend the capabilities of Markdown with diagrams and LaTeX.
+Extend the capabilities of Markdown with diagrams and LaTeX to allow for portable viewing, for example on GitHub!

 ### Work in Progress :wrench: